Four Pieces of Car Technology That Change the Way We Drive

 Within the relatively brief lifetime of wireless networking technology, we’ve seen systems go from complex networks found only at your job to pocket-sized devices that you can carry in your pocket, making your own person a living, breathing Wi-Fi hot spot.
 Vehicles are no different.
 Many cars are now being outfitted with technology that produces its own Wi-Fi network within your vehicle, thus allowing drivers and passengers to connect a handful of devices to their own, moving, personal wireless network.

 While we enjoy the many benefits of technological advancements in our homes and personal lives, this same technology is continually being developed for use in vehicles.
-For more information on the latest and greatest modern car technology, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr